Treatment Plan Module

 Email TP: E-mail the selected treatment plan.

-Sign TP: Digitally Sign a saved treatment plan.
+Sign TP: Electronically Sign a saved treatment plan.

 The Treatment Plans list in the upper left corner lists all active, inactive, and saved treatment plans for this patient.